 The east Knoxville spray area includes North Cherry Street, north of Magnolia Avenue, west of North Beaman Street and South of I-40.
 Also included are Lakeside and Kirkwood Streets and American Avenue.
 A map of the area to be treated is attached.
 Signs will be posted in the affected areas to alert residents, who are asked to stay inside during spraying and keep pets inside or in the backyard.

 - Wear appropriate clothing and repellant when outside and mosquitoes are present;

 - Dispose of, regularly empty or turn over any containers holding water on your property;

 - Make sure roof gutters drain properly and water doesn’t pool in them;

 - Change the water in birdbaths at least once a week; and

 - Use a mosquito repellant that contains DEET (the chemical N-N-diethyl-meta-toluamide) and follow the directions on the label.
 Pregnant women and those who are concerned about using repellent products on children should consult their health care provider for advice.

-To address the public health concerns caused by West Nile Virus, KCHD conducts a mosquito control program during the summer months.
+To address the public health concerns caused by mosquitoes, KCHD conducts a West Nile Virus control program during the summer and fall months.
 As the weather warms each spring, public health professionals begin a weekly process of trapping and testing mosquitoes for WNV, a mosquito-borne disease which can infect humans, horses and birds.
 From March until the first frost, KCHD also uses larvicides in areas with standing water to prevent mosquito proliferation.
-More information on the mosquito control program and prevention tips are available by calling (865) 215-5200 or byclicking here.
+More information on the WNV control program and prevention tips are available by calling (865) 215-5200 or by clicking here.